pjotrs-osnovskis/mr-softee-ms1/README.md

 8. Set up secondary section on landing page.
 Used idea from Code Institute's Resume Project i.e. three-reasons items.
 Changed most of the code to my own liking, there was some minor issues with positioning, but overall looks good.

-## Next steps

 > **Important:** It has a gap between 962px and 1240px where webapp is mixed in styles between mobile and desktop view.
 Need to look in to it!
 As it was okay at first, but then switched between previews with different widths and it plays up.

+## Next steps

-+ move on to hire.html page.
++ move on to trays.html page